Alan L. Hart: Transition

 Upon reaching adulthood, Hart sought psychiatric counselling and surgery to continue passing as a man.
 Hart's was the first documented transgender male transition in the United States, though sex reassignment surgeries had been carried out earlier in Germany, including on one man, treated by German sexologist Magnus Hirschfeld, who had won the right to serve in the German military.
 The 1906–1907 case of Karl M. Baer had set a new precedent for sex reassignment surgery by enlisting simultaneous support from psychiatric, legal, and surgical quarters.
 There was now medical and legal precedent for transitioning; Hart's approach to his own transition appears to have drawn on the Baer case.

-In 1917, Hart approached Joshua Allen Gilbert, Ph.D., M.D., at the University of Oregon and requested surgery to eliminate menstruation and the possibility of ever becoming pregnant.
+In 1917, Hart approached Joshua Allen Gilbert, at the University of Oregon and requested surgery to eliminate menstruation and the possibility of ever becoming pregnant.
 He also presented Gilbert with a eugenic argument, that a person with "abnormal inversion" should be sterilized.
 Gilbert was initially reluctant, but accepted that Hart was "extremely intelligent and not mentally ill, but afflicted with a mysterious disorder for which I [Gilbert] have no explanation".
 He accepted that Hart experienced himself only as a male, who described himself using phrases including "the other fellows and I" and asking "what could a fellow do?"
 Gilbert wrote, in case notes published in the Journal of Nervous and Mental Disease in 1920, that "from a sociological and psychological standpoint [Hart] is a man" and that living as one was Hart's only chance for a happy existence, "the best that can be done".
 Gilbert addressed the fact that Hart already passed as male, stating: "Many Kodak pictures of H have been exhibited as those of a man without being questioned."
 He added: "Let him who finds in himself a tendency to criticize to offer some constructive method of dealing with the problem on hand.
 He will not want for difficulties.
 The patient and I have done our best with it."